prabalmanhas/Arduino-Programs/README.md

-# Tinkercad Arduino Program Codes/Outputs & Schematics PDF's
+# (Digital Electronics) Tinkercad Arduino Program Codes/Outputs & Schematics PDF's

 # 🔋📁 Circuit Files and PDF's are included in their respective folders.